 3. YOU SHOULDN’T HAVE WASTED YOUR MONEY.
 As if they own your money.

 It’s easy to get offended and it’s not easy to accept that people like them exist.
 It’s not a bad thing they exist, just know they do.
 So, you won’t be surprise of their attitude.

 You are different.
 You have different backgrounds, you have different upbringing!
 And expecting someone to receive your GOODNESS with GRATEFULNESS is unrealistic.

 You cannot enforce them to be like you, when they are their own person.

-Don’t feel bad when you get something out of the goodness of your heart, but then they tell you, “You should have should have gotten me that, instead of this…”
+Don’t feel bad when you get something out of the goodness of your heart, but then they tell you, “You should have gotten me that, instead of this…”